lotrekagency/lotrek-UI/README.md

 ## Table of contents

 [Getting started](#getting-started)

 [Prerequisities](#prerequisities)

 [How to contribute](#how-to-contribute)

 [Built with](#built-with)

 [Copyright and license](#copyright-and-license)

 [TODO](#todo)

 ### Getting started
 The Lotrek UI Kit has ready-to-use HTML blocks with some starter CSS (and JS when needed).
 Each block is written as a component which can be found in the /src/component/ path.

-The demo page is fueled by ViteJS: all you need to do is
+The demo page is localted in the Demo.vue component file: all you need to do is

 `yarn install`